Fries in Grayson County, Virginia — The American South (Mid-Atlantic)

 Location.
 36° 42.992′ N, 80° 58.9′ W. Marker is in Fries, Virginia, in Grayson County.
-Marker is at the intersection of West Main Street (County Route 1001) and Scenic Road and Ivanhoe Road (Virginia Route 94), on the left when traveling west on West Main Street.
-Touch for map.
-If you are arriving at Fries on Route 94, it is at today’s entrance to the town, on the right.
+Marker is at the intersection of West Main Street (County Route 1001) and Scenic Road and Ivanhoe Road (Virginia Route 94), on the left when traveling west on West Main Street Touch for map.
 Marker is in this post office area: Fries VA 24330, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers “New River Train” Song (here, next to this marker); a different marker also named Fries (approx. 0.4 miles away); First Court of Grayson County (approx. 3.9 miles away); First County Seat (approx. 4.4 miles away); The Railroad: Lifeline to the World (approx. 4.6 miles away); Galax (approx. 4.6 miles away); Galax: Home of Traditional Mountain Music (approx. 4.8 miles away); a different marker also named Galax (approx. 5.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+“New River Train” Song (here, next to this marker); a different marker also named Fries (approx. 0.4 miles away); First Court of Grayson County (approx. 3.9 miles away); First County Seat (approx. 4.4 miles away); The Railroad: Lifeline to the World (approx. 4.6 miles away); Galax (approx. 4.6 miles away); Galax: Home of Traditional Mountain Music (approx. 4.8 miles away); a different marker also named Galax (approx. 5.2 miles away).
 Touch for a list and map of all markers in Fries.